 Sensorineural Hearing Loss

 A Sensorineural hearing loss is also known as nerve deafness.
 That is to say, it results from damaging of nerve or inner ear.
 Usually, it occurs in the cochlea or anywhere leading to the brain.
-At some places, it is also known as Neurosensory Hearing Loss.
+In some places, it is also known as Neurosensory Hearing Loss.

 About 90% of the aging population experiencing hearing impairment have age-related sensorineural deafness.
 Annually, there are 4,000 cases of sensorineural hearing loss in the U.S., most commonly affecting those aged 30 to 60 years.

-If the sensory cells (hair cells) are destroyed or absent in the cochlea then sound waves can’t reach to the brain.
+If the sensory cells (hair cells) are destroyed or absent in the cochlea then sound waves can’t reach the brain.
 It means we fail to hear any sound around us.
 If you have trouble hearing soft or faint sounds, especially in noisy crowds and you are above 55 yrs, then you are suffering from sensory hearing loss.

 1. Sensorineural Hearing Loss Audiogram